Netball at the 2018 Commonwealth Games

-Netball was one of the ten core sports at the 2018 Commonwealth Games, which was held on the Gold Coast in Australia.
-This was the sixth staging of netball at the Commonwealth Games since its inclusion in 1998, and the second time the netball event was held in Australia.
+Netball at the 2018 Commonwealth Games was the sixth appearance of Netball at the Commonwealth Games.
+The sport was one of the ten core sports at the 2018 Commonwealth Games, which was held on the Gold Coast in Australia.
+This was the sixth edition since its inclusion in 1998, and the second time the netball event was held in Australia.

 The competition took place between 5 and 15 April 2018.
 Preliminary matches were held at the Gold Coast Convention and Exhibition Centre, with finals matches held at the Coomera Indoor Sports Centre.
 A total of 144 athletes from 12 nations participated in the tournament.
+England won the gold medal, defeating Australia in the final.
+Jamaica won the bronze medal.

 Schedule

 The following is the competition schedule for the netball competition: